Nymphaea leibergii

-Nymphaea leibergii (syn.
-Nymphaea tetragona), also known as the dwarf waterlily and Leiberg's waterlily, is a perennial emergent aquatic plant belonging to the genus Nymphaea.
+Nymphaea leibergii, also known as the dwarf waterlily and Leiberg's waterlily, is a perennial emergent aquatic plant belonging to the genus Nymphaea.
 It can be found across northern North America in ponds and slow moving streams.
-Populations of this plant are infrequent throughout its range, and it is protected as a state threatened plant in Maine and Minnesota.
+Populations of this plant are infrequent throughout its range, and it is protected as a state threatened plant in Maine, Michigan, and Minnesota.